-Name Icon Meaning Door Hold Machine motion has stopped because of door rules.
+Name lcon Meaning Door Hold Machine motion has stopped because of door rules.
 Restricted Zone A current axis position is in the restricted zone.
-Remote Jog The state of the s The optional remote jog handle is active.
+Remote Jog and the second s The optional remote jog handle is active.
 Low Gearbox Oil Flow This icon appears when low gearbox oil flow persists for 1 minute.
-Low Gearbox Oil NOTE: The control only monitors the gearbox oil level condition at power-on.
+Low Gearbox Oil The control detected a low gearbox oil level.Image: NOTE:The control only monitors the gearbox oil level condition at power-on.
 Once the gearbox low oil condition is detected, the icon will clear on the next power on when a normal level condition is detected.

-Name Icon Meaning Dirty HPC Filter FINTER Clean the High-Pressure Coolant filter.
+Name lcon Meaning Dirty HPC/HPFC Filter FILTER Clean the High-Pressure Coolant or High-Pressure Flood Coolant filter.
 Low Coolant Concentrate Fill the concentrate reservoir for the coolant refill system.
 Low Lube The spindle lubrication oil system detected a low oil condition, or the axis ball screw lubrication system detected a low grease or low pressure condition.
 Low Oil The rotary brake oil level is low.
 Residual Pressure Before a lubrication cycle the system detected residual pressure from the grease pressure sensor.
 This can be caused by an obstruction in the axes grease lubrication system.
 HPU Oil Low The HPU oil level is low.
 The HPU oil level is low.
 Check the oil level and add the recommended oil for the machine.

-Name Icon Meaning HPU Oil Temperature (Warning) The oil temperature is too high to reliably operate the HPU.
-Mist Filter MIST FILTER Clean the mist extractor filter.
+Name lcon Meaning HPU Oil Temperature (Warning) The oil temperature is too high to reliably operate the HPU.
+Mist Filter MUST FILTER Clean the mist extractor filter.
 Low Coolant (Warning) Coolant level is low.
-Low Air Flow GFM Inch Mode - Air flow is not sufficient for correct machine operation.
-Low Air Flow I/min Metric Mode - Air flow is not sufficient for correct machine operation.
+Low Air Flow CFM Inch Mode - Air flow is not sufficient for correct machine operation.
+Low Air Flow Metric Mode - Air flow is not sufficient for correct machine operation.
 Spindle When you press [HANDLE SPINDLE] , the jog handle varies the spindle override percentage.

-Name Icon Meaning Feed THE THE PARTY OF T When you press [HANDLE FEED] , the jog handle varies the feed rate override percentage.
-Handle Scroll THE PARTY OF THE P When you press [HANDLE SCROLL] , the jog handle scrolls through the text.
+Name lcon Meaning Feed When you press [HANDLE FEED] , the jog handle varies the feed rate override percentage.
+Handle Scroll When you press [HANDLE SCROLL] , the jog handle scrolls through the text.
 Mirroring Secondary spindle swap with Z-Axis mirroring active.
-Mirroring 4 Mirroring mode is active.
+Mirroring Mirroring mode is active.
 Either G101 is programmed or Setting 45, 46, 47, 48, 80, or 250 (mirror image of axis X, Y, Z, A, B, or C) is set to ON.
 Chuck The chuck is unclamped.
 Chuck Unclamp OD The chuck is unclamped.

-Name Icon Meaning C-Axis Engaged The C-axis is engaged.
+Name lcon Meaning C-Axis Engaged The C-axis is engaged.
 Spindle Fan Failed This icon appears when the spindle fan stops operating.
 Electronics Overheat (Warning) This icon appears when the control has detected cabinet temperatures are approaching levels that are potentially dangerous to the electronics.
 If the temperature reaches or exceeds this recommended level alarm 253 ELECTRONICS OVERHEAT will be generated.
 Inspect the cabinet for clogged air filters and correctly operating fans.
 Electronics Overheat (Alarm) This icon appears when the electronics remains in the overheat state for too long.
 The machine will not operate until the condition is corrected.
 Inspect the cabinet for clogged air filters and correctly operating fans.
-Transformer Overheat (Warning) SIE SIE This icon appears when the transformer is detected to be overheated for more than 1 second.
+Transformer Overheat (Warning) SILE This icon appears when the transformer is detected to be overheated for more than 1 second.